iliasHDZ/GDViewer/README.md

 npm i
 ```

-Then you host it:
+Then you can run the developement server:
 ```
-http-server -p 8000 -c -1
+npm run dev
 ```

 Then go to `localhost:8000/dist`